-These cameras allow the Turnpike Communication Center to view traffic in the vicinity of these heavily traveled interchanges.
+These cameras allow the turnpike's Communication Center to view traffic in the vicinity of these heavily traveled interchanges.
 In 2016, HNTB recommended an additional CCTV in the Kittery area to monitor the high crash location around Exit 1 area in this highly congested corridor.

-Additional CCTV cameras are located with the eight RWIS that were installed in 2008, 2017 and 2018.
+Two additional CCTV cameras are located with the RWIS that were installed in the fall of 2008 at the Saco River Bridge in Saco and Eagles Nest Overpass in Gray.
 These cameras are providing still images viewable through the RWIS website only at this point in time, but the cameras do have the capability to provide streaming video.
-It is anticipated that these cameras have been incorporated into the CCTV system.
+It is anticipated that these cameras will be incorporated into the CCTV system in the near future.